 Figure 9-603—SCS Descriptor element format

-The QoS Characteristics Element field contains zero or one QoS Characteristics element to describe the traffic characteristics and QoS expectations of traffic flows that belong to this SCS stream, as defined in 9.4.2.316 (QoS Characteristics element).
-Zero or one QoS Characteristics element is present when the Request Type field is equal to “Add” or “Change” and no QoS Characteristics element is present when the Request Type field is equal to “Remove”.
+The QoS Characteristics Element field contains zero or one QoS Characteristics element(s) (#17555) to describe the traffic characteristics and QoS expectations of traffic flows that belong to this SCS stream, as defined in 9.4.2.316 (QoS Characteristics element).
+Zero or one QoS Characteristics element(s) (#17555) is present when the Request Type field is equal to “Add” or “Change” and no QoS Characteristics element is present when the Request Type field is equal to “Remove”.

 TGbe editor: Please revise the paragraph starting in P317L5 of draft 3.1 as follows:

 The SCS Descriptor List field is optionally present when the SCS Response frame is sent from a STA affiliated with an MLD to a STA affiliated with another MLD.
-If present, it contains zero or more SCS Descriptor elements, as defined in 9.4.2.121 (SCS Descriptor element).
+If present, the SCS Descriptor List field (#17774) contains zero or more SCS Descriptor elements, as defined in 9.4.2.121 (SCS Descriptor element).
 Each SCS Descriptor element contains a QoS Characteristics element to describe the traffic characteristics and QoS expectations of traffic flows that belong to this SCS stream identified by the SCSID field value in the same SCS Descriptor element.
-Zero or one SCS Descriptor element is present for an SCSID included in the SCS Status List field when the Status Code field value for that SCSID is equal to “Success” or “REJECTED_WITH_SUGGESTED_CHANGES” and no SCS Descriptor element is present otherwise.,
+For each SCS Status duple in the SCS Status List field with Status subfield indicating REJECTED_WITH_SUGGESTED_CHANGES, an SCS Descriptor element is present whose SCSID field matches the SCSID subfield in the SCS Status duple; no SCS Descriptor element is present otherwise. (#17775, 15015)

 TGbe editor: Please revise 35.17 of draft 3.1 as follows: